Find Affordable College Courses

 Women make up 25% of the engineering majors at the school.

-Out of the 163 schools in the Southeast Region that were part of this year’s ranking, North Carolina State University landed the # 3 spot on the list.
-NC State is a very large public school located in the large city of Raleigh.
+A rank of #3 on this year’s list means North Carolina State University is a great place for engineering students working on their bachelor’s degree.
+NC State is a fairly large public school located in the city of Raleigh.

 Of the 1,587 students majoring in engineering at NC State, 67% are male and 33% are female.